zsennenga/Cows-RESTful-API/README.md

   All of the Returns entries in the following documentation only refer to successful executions.

-  As discussed in the Authentication section, all requests require time, publicKey, and signature paramaters.
+  As discussed in the Authentication section, all requests require time, publicKey, and signature present in the Authorization header.
-  These are excluded from the lists of paramaters.

-  Authentication? refers to the need to run POST /session/:siteid before your query and DELETE /session afterwards
+  "Authentication?" refers to the need to run POST /session/:siteid before your query and DELETE /session afterwards

   GET /